-Glutathione is a compound naturally produced by the body, specifically the liver and it can also be found in fruits and vegetables like okra, spinach, avocados and asparagus.
+Glutathione is a compound naturally produced by the body, specifically the liver.

-Poor diet, stress, alcohol consumption, smoking and certain medications can deplete the body’s glutathione levels.
+It can also be found in fruits and vegetables like okra, spinach, avocados, and asparagus.
+Poor diet, stress, alcohol consumption, smoking, and certain medications can deplete the body’s glutathione levels.
 Other inevitable factors that also affect glutathione are aging and trauma.

-Natural ways to increase glutathione in the body include consuming sulfur-rich food (broccoli, cauliflower, kale), increasing vitamin C intake, incorporating turmeric extract into the diet, exercising regularly, minimizing or eliminating alcohol consumption and making sure to get enough sleep.
+Natural ways to increase glutathione in the body include consuming sulfur-rich food (broccoli, cauliflower, kale).
+Also increase vitamin C intake, incorporating turmeric extract into the diet, and exercise regularly.
+Additionally, minimize or eliminate alcohol consumption and making sure to get enough sleep.

-Glutathione is a very powerful antioxidant that protects the body by targeting and destroying reactive oxygen molecules and harmful free radicals.
+Glutathione is a very powerful antioxidant.
+It protects the body by targeting and destroying reactive oxygen molecules and harmful free radicals.
 Aside from neutralizing harmful free radicals, it flushes away toxins, supports cell health and integrity, and has a big role in DNA and protein synthesis.

-As an antioxidant, it consists of three amino acids— glutamine, cysteine and glycine.
-This trio of building blocks form glutathione-S-transferase (GST), a detoxification group that supports healthy immune function and energy metabolism, controls inflammation and protects the cells by removing unhealthy substances.
+As an antioxidant, it consists of three amino acids— glutamine, cysteine, and glycine.
+This trio of building blocks forms glutathione-S-transferase (GST).
+This is a detoxification group that supports healthy immune function and energy metabolism.
+It also controls inflammation and protects the cells by removing unhealthy substances.

 It can also be administered intravenously, and it can be used as a lifelong supplement.
 It has an initial loading dose of 6 sessions and can be administered either twice or three times a week.
 After the first 6 sessions, it can be continued on a monthly basis.

-Intravenous glutathione can help prevent anemia in kidney patients, prevent kidney problems after a heart bypass surgery, improve blood flow and minimize clotting in patients with atherosclerosis and help manage diabetes.
+Intravenous glutathione can help prevent anemia in kidney patients.
+It will also prevent kidney problems after a heart bypass surgery, improve blood flow and minimize clotting in patients with atherosclerosis and help manage diabetes.

-In cancer patients, intravenous glutathione can help prevent or minimize the adverse effects of chemotherapy if cancer patient chooses the route of conventional treatments.
-At The LifeCo Clinic, we focus on a holistic approach to treating cancer and avoid chemotherapy, radiation and surgery.
+In cancer patients, intravenous glutathione can help prevent or minimize the adverse effects of chemotherapy.
+This is especially true if the cancer patient chooses the route of conventional treatments.
+At The LifeCo Clinic, we focus on a holistic approach to treating cancer and avoid chemotherapy, radiation, and surgery.